lrgresearch/gpaw-tools/README.md

 This is the main script for easy and ordered PW/LCAO Calculations with ASE/GPAW.
 It can run as a stand-alone script or as a command.

 #### As a command:
-Command line usage: `gpawsolve.py -v -o -c <config.py> -h -i <inputfile.cif>`
+Command line usage: `gpawsolve.py -v -o -r -d -h -c <config.py> -i <inputfile.cif>`

 Argument list:
 ```
 -i, --input      : Use input CIF file
 -c, --config     : Use configuration file in the main directory for parameters (config.py) If you do not
                    use this argument, parameters will be taken from the related lines of gpawsolve.py
 -o, --outdir     : Save everything to a output directory with naming /inputfile.
                    If there is no input file given and Atoms object is used in gpawsolve.py file
                    then the directory name will be /gpawsolve.
 If you change gpawsolve.py name to
                    anyname.py then the directory name will be /anyname
 -h --help        : Help
+-d --drawfigures : Draws DOS and band structure figures at the end of calculation.")
 -r --restart     : Passing ground calculations and continue with the next required calculation.
 -v --version     : Version information of running code and the latest stable code.
 Also gives download link.
  ```
   You can put ASE Atoms object in to your config file and therefore can use it like an input file.
 As an example please note the example at: `examples\Bulk-aluminum` folder.